Terms and conditions | Products and services | Home

 1.6 Use of the Services is subject to our approval, at our discretion, and may only be available to eligible customers.

+1.7 We plan to expand on the Services that we can offer to you and we will notify you of new services and functionality once they become available and tell you how to use them.

-1.7 As detailed below, the Terms incorporate our privacy statement, privacy collection notice, bp pulse and third party terms and conditions referred to below, and updates made to the Terms in the future.
+1.8 As detailed below, the Terms incorporate our privacy statement, privacy collection notice, bp EV charging and third party terms and conditions referred to below, and updates made to the Terms in the future.

 2.1 To use the Services, you must: